clarajrosenberg/oit_weather_app/README.md

 This is an expansion of CodeWithTomi/FreeCodeCamp's tutorial [Getting Weather Information](https://www.youtube.com/watch?v=SqvVm3QiQVk&t=1494s).

 I coded this as one of multiple mini-projects during [Out in Tech](https://outintech.com/)'s fall 2022 mentorship program.
-I chose this project to gain practice making API calls as part of a larger pipeline.
+I chose this project to gain practice making basic API calls as part of a larger pipeline.